 - 20. All partners are committed to ensuring patients are front and centre of our approach, which will be clinically-led, transparent, and inclusive.
 The engagement we undertake with local communities, staff and stakeholders will be two-way, to ensure that everyone's voices are heard and the changes put in place are widely endorsed. - 21.
 The review incorporated existing insight and feedback from people who use local community and mental health services.
 However, it was the beginning of a detailed programme of work that will involve extensive engagement with our communities, colleagues working in local community and mental health services and partners.
 A key part of this is about bringing in the voices of people with lived experience including patients, service users, relatives and carers.
-Our approach will align with the ICB community involvement and engagement strategy which sets out four valuable principles relating to how we will work.
+Our approach will align with the ICB community involvement and engagement approach which sets out four valuable principles relating to how we will work.
 These include ensuring that the involvement of our communities is based on trust and relationships, building on existing best practice, ensuring that we are inclusive of diverse communities and that we share a collective responsibility.
 We will continue to work closely and in an agile way with colleagues and partners across Hampshire and Isle of Wight, including Healthwatch organisations, to design a detailed engagement and involvement plan. - 22.
-Accelerating collaboration between providers.
-Solent, Southern Health, Isle of Wight and Sussex Partnership Trusts are already working together in a number of areas, including through the Mental Health and Learning Disabilities provider collaborative.
-We have now agreed to accelerate our improvement work together through greater collaboration. - 23.
-Clinical teams across the four Trusts have met to agree the priority areas in which collective effort will be focussed (see table below), and to agree how best to work together to deliver them.
-Enabling clinical and operational leaders to build relationships and to get on with improving services together is key to success.
-Objectives, workplans and priorities within each of these areas are now being developed.
-Existing delivery groups will be utilised wherever possible to accelerate work.
+Local services will continue to be delivered.
+The recommendations set out above are improving the way these services work together.
+In the event of any service change which evolves from these recommendations, engagement with patients would be required on any specific proposals.
+We will be keeping all local scrutiny panels informed.